The Twickenham Museum

 Henrietta Vansittart was a remarkable woman who may have been Britain’s first significant female inventor.
 She was born in 1833 in Ewell, Surrey, to James and Marie Lowe who had eight other children.
 Her father was an engineer and inventor but his enterprises had brought the family close to penury by 1852.
 In 1855, possibly because of this, Henrietta married a Dragoon: Lieutenant Frederick Vansittart and they set up the marital home in Clarges Street, Mayfair.
 In 1859 she started a 12 year affair with the politician and novelist Edward Bulwer Lytton, a married man, who left her a bequest of £1200 when he died in 1872.

 In 1838, her father patented a new type of stern-mounted submerged marine screw propeller.
 After his death in 1866, she further developed the design of the propeller, replacing its flat blades with ones in the shape of a compound curve.
 This significantly improved its efficiency and the Lowe-Vansittart Propeller was patented in Britain in 1868 and in the United States in the following year.
-The propeller was fitted the ill-fated RMS Lusitania which was an early victim of German U-boat operations in World War 1.
+The propeller was fitted to the ill-fated RMS Lusitania which was an early victim of German U-boat operations in World War 1.

 Henrietta Vansittart in Twickenham